Planning to go from San Diego to Las Vegas? Don’t be discouraged by the long distance between the two cities!

 Depending on your time of departure, a bus ride from San Diego to Las Vegas will take eight to ten hours.
 There will be comfort stops along the way for your convenience.

 3. Train from San Diego to Las Vegas

 There is no train coming directly from San Diego to Las Vegas.
 However, you can take the Amtrak Pacific Surfliner from San Diego to Los Angeles where you shall catch a bus going to Las Vegas.

 Megabus offers daily trips from Los Angeles to Las Vegas.
-Book ahead of time and ask which bay number you can find them at the Union Station.
+Book ahead of time and ask which bay number you can find at the Union Station.